 Why Is It Important to Back Up On-site and Off-site?

-Whether you are interested in backing up a Mac or a PC, an onsite backup is a simple way of having quick access to your data should anything happen to your computer.
-If your laptop or desktop’s hard drive crashes, and you have an up to date external hard drive available, you can quickly get the majority of your data back, or use the external on another computer while yours gets fixed or replaced.
-If you remember to keep that external hard drive fairly up to date, the exposure for data loss is fairly minimal, as you might only be exposed to losing the files that were on your laptop that had not yet been copied to the external hard drive.
-Most external hard drives even come with their own software to make sure that they are kept readily updated.
+Whether you are interested in backing up a Mac or a PC, an on-site backup is a simple way to access your data quickly should anything happen to your computer.
+If your laptop or desktop’s hard drive crashes, and you have an up-to-date external hard drive available, you can quickly get most of your data back or use the external drive on another computer while yours gets fixed or replaced.
+If you remember to keep that external hard drive fairly up to date, the exposure for data loss is negligible, as you might only lose the uncopied files on your laptop.
+Most external hard drives even come with software to ensure they’re readily updated.

 Is 3-2-1 Perfect?

-There is no such thing as a perfect backup system, but the 3-2-1 approach is a great start for the majority of people and businesses.
-Even the United States Government recommends this approach.
-In a 2012 paper for US-CERT (United States Computer Emergency Readiness Team), Carnegie Mellon recommended the 3-2-1 method in their publication titled: Data Backup Options.
+There is no such thing as a perfect backup system, but the 3-2-1 approach is a great start for most people and businesses.
+Even the United States government recommends this approach.
+In a 2012 paper for US-CERT (United States Computer Emergency Readiness Team), Carnegie Mellon recommended the 3-2-1 method in their publication: Data Backup Options.

 The 3-2-1-1-0 plan is great for getting your files backed up.
 If you view the strategy like an insurance policy, you want one that provides the coverage needed should the unthinkable happen.
 Service also matters; having a local, off-site, and offline backup gives you more options for backup recovery.
 And a zero error policy for recoverability is a “no questions asked” claims process.
 One can dream!
 We did.